-SA Water is committed to providing safe, clean water supplies to our customers.
-Our water security plans are one way of helping us to offer this reliable service.
-The plans also provide strategic direction for SA Water's capital, maintenance and operational projects and are adaptable to meet the needs of current and future generations.
-These projects form part of SA Water's Regulatory Business Proposal (RBP).
+We are committed to providing safe, clean water supplies to our customers.
+Our water security plans - which are developed for each region in South Australia - are one way of helping us to offer this reliable service.
+The plans also provide strategic direction for our capital, maintenance and operational projects and are adaptable to meet the needs of current and future generations.
+These projects form part of our Regulatory Business Proposal (RBP).
 We submit the RBP to our regulator, the Essential Services Commission of South Australia (ESCOSA) every four years.
-The projects, along with all work SA Water undertakes supports the growth of our state.

 If existing resources are deemed insufficient to meet future needs (on either a volume or quality basis), options for augmentation are considered.
 These options look at both demand and supply measures, including: